rom1v/gphat.github.io/_posts/2015-02-11-wabisabi-scala-http-client-for-elasticsearch.markdown

 # That's Not All

-Importantly, Wabisabi also implements quite a bit of the features that ES exposes.
+Importantly, Wabisabi also implements quite a few of the features that ES exposes.
 As an example here's a sample that creates an index, verifies it, applies a mapping and creates an alias!
 I used this to do upgrades of indices without interrupting reads and writes via aliasing.

 {% highlight scala %}
 esClient.createIndex(name = name, settings = Some(indexSettings)) map { f =>